-How often do you find yourself in this situation?
-Your fridge is full of a weird assortment of disparate odds and ends.
-You know, those special ingredients purchased for other recipes.
-But the recipe only called for a portion of that special ingredient and the remnants are now shoved to the back of the fridge.
+If you do much cooking, you’ll understand this dilemma: Your fridge is dotted with an almost comical assortment of odds and ends.
+You know, those special ingredients purchased for other recipes, but the recipe only calls for a portion of that special ingredient and the remnants are now shoved to the back of the fridge.
 Waiting — searching for inspiration.
 Like these crunchy salmon cakes.

-After the ingredients were combined, I chilled the mixure to make it easier to shape into patties and refrigerated them again to firm up while I assembled a garlicky lemon and dill aioli to go with.
+After the ingredients were combined, I chilled the mixure to make it easier to shape into patties and refrigerated them again to firm up before giving them a dusting of panko breadcrumbs for a crunchy exterior.

 As usual, Scott was my